zakcarnage/ygo-code-net-deck-public/README.md

 Enjoy the new list!

 # Notes
-There are MANY shortcomings in this notebook, many of which I have already addressed in some updated code.<br>
+There are MANY shortcomings in this notebook, some of which I have already addressed in updated code on my own device.<br>
 Of note:<br>
 - hand generation is slow;
 - replay scraping does not work (new db auth);